Equipment¶

 The General Staff's published priorities through the late 2020s, in priority order:

-- Air-defence network modernisation (medium-range SAM and radar) — accelerated by the Continuation War supplemental
+- Air-defence network modernisation (additional IRIS-T SLM battalion and radar expansion) — accelerated by the Continuation War supplemental

-- Naval modernisation: additional Valdris-class frigates and Halenveld-class corvettes
+- Naval modernisation: additional Valdris-class frigate and coastal anti-ship missile expansion

-- LTDF stockpile expansion — additional rifles, ATGM, and MANPADS to support the Reserve roll growth
+- LTDF stockpile expansion — additional SCAR-H rifles, ATGM, and MANPADS to support reserve roll growth

-The Continuation War has compressed some of these timelines.
-The Northern Command mechanized modernisation, the air-defence expansion, and the LTDF stockpile expansion have been accelerated.
-The naval modernisation and the fighter modernisation are on schedule.
+The Continuation War has compressed several of these timelines.
+The Northern Command Pandur II modernisation, the air-defence expansion, the LTDF stockpile expansion, and the F-16 second tranche have all been accelerated.

 Notes¶

-- The Livonian small-arms industry is a strategic asset and a foreign-currency earner: Livonian rifles, pistols, and squad weapons are widely exported across SNAM and increasingly in WDP markets.
+- The Livonian small-arms industry is a strategic asset and a foreign-currency earner: domestic SCAR-H production, pistols, and squad weapons are widely exported across SNAM and increasingly into WDP markets.
 The federal government regulates exports tightly under the Federal Arms Export Act.

 - The country is not a major heavy-systems exporter.
-Heavy export is limited to the Akmaron shipyards' small commercial and naval craft to MTF partners and selected SNAM customers.
+Heavy export is limited to the Akmaron shipyards' small commercial and naval craft to MTF partners.